Skip site navigation (1)Skip section navigation (2)

 --assume-xml-procins Boolean (no if unset)

-processing instructions to require ?> as the terminator rather
+ing instructions to require ?> as the terminator rather than >.

 This option is automatically set if the input is in XML.